What Should I Look for in an NYC Actor Headshot Photographer?

 A blazer is not automatically a lawyer.
 A henley is not automatically blue collar.
 A sweater is not automatically warm and friendly.
 A leather jacket is not automatically edgy.

-The question is: what does this clothing help casting understand?
+The question is: what does this clothing help casting understand about YOU?

 That last part is important.

-Your wardrobe should hint at a world, not announce a costume.
-I wrote more about how to suggest character without turning the shot into a costume, because this is one of the easiest places for actors to overcorrect.
+I think your wardrobe should hint at a world, not announce a costume.
+We’ve gotta see the actor first.
+I wrote more about how to suggest character without turning the shot into a costume, because this is one of the easiest places for actors to overcorrect when they don’t have guidance.

-You do not need to show up dressed as “doctor,” “cop,” “teacher,” “villain,” or “sad person with complicated past.”
+You know this, I’m sure, but I’m gonna say it anyway.
+You do not need to show up to your headshot session dressed as “doctor,” “cop,” “teacher,” “villain,” or “sad person with complicated past.”

-If you’re trying to figure out how clothing, layering, and texture affect the read, here’s more on how to make your headshot send the right signal.
+If you’re trying to figure out howwatdrobe can affect the read, here’s more on how to make your headshot send the right signal.

-A useful headshot session should give you different usable versions of yourself, not a pile of disconnected photos.
+A useful headshot session should give you different usable versions of yourself.

 One look might need to feel grounded and accessible.